EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/sort.md

 # named sorts: 1
 ```

 The `list` command is available from the command line for named sorts.
-For details on how to create a [Structured Sorts](http://ca-doc.espressologic.com/docs/logic-designer/create/structured-sorts).

 ## Create
 Create needs a name, comment, the create function name and a list of parameters in JSON format
 ```